kin-labs/kin-developer-docs-old/docs/developers/index.md

 # Kinetic SDKs

-Kin offers a range of SDKs to make connecting your app to the blockchain as seamless as possible.
+Kin offers a range of SDKs to make connecting your App to the blockchain as seamless as possible.

 These SDKs are powered by Kinetic.